dativebase/old/docs/datastructure.rst

-        "elicitor": null, // an object representation of a user or null "enterer": { ... }, // an object representation of a user "files": [], // an array of object representations of files or [] "glosses": [{...}], // an array of object representations of glosses "grammaticality": "",
+        "elicitor": null, // an object representation of a user or null "enterer": { ... }, // an object representation of a user "files": [], // an array of object representations of files or [] "translations": [{...}], // an array of object representations of translations "grammaticality": "",
         "id": 1, // the integer id assigned by the database "morphemeBreak": "",